wp-plugins/continuous-rss-scrolling/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/09/05/continuous-rss-scrolling/)
 *   [About author](http://www.gopiplus.com/work/)

-This plug-in will scroll the RSS title continuously in the wordpress website, we can use this plug-in as a widget to scroll the rss news.
+Continuous rss scrolling plugin create the vertical scroll in the widget using given rss feed.
+This will scroll only the rss title in the widget.
+The title will scroll one by one in the widget area.
+Using this plugin we can show any rss feed in our website.
+No coding knowledge required to configure this plugin.
+Activate the plugin and drag and drop the widget to sidebar and check the front end.
+You can able to see the scroll with default rss feed.

 1. Easy installation.
 2. Widgets, so you can add pretty much anything.